sri-sai-surya/borewell-application/README.md

 # borewell-application
-this is front end application for all users
+this is front end application. every thing we can do here